 Early science experiences can inspire a lifetime of learning and curiosity, but not all students have equal access to these opportunities.
-That’s why EDC, in partnership with SRI International and WGBH, has developed and evaluated Next Generation Preschool Science (NGPS), an innovative science curricular program for disadvantaged preschool students.
+That’s why EDC, in partnership with SRI International and WGBH, developed and evaluated Early Science with Nico and Nor™, an innovative science curricular program for disadvantaged preschool students.

-- Developing, testing, and refining the program in collaboration with a team of preschool teachers
+- Developed, tested, and refined the program in collaboration with a team of preschool teachers

-- Integrating common and established learning experiences with developmentally appropriate digital activities that provide unique science learning opportunities
+- Integrated common and established learning experiences with developmentally appropriate digital activities that provide unique science learning opportunities

-- Providing professional development resources to support teachers and guide their implementation of NGPS
+- Provided professional development resources to support teachers and guide their implementation of NGPS

-- Developing an assessment using Evidence-Centered Design (ECD) to use in addition to a standardized measure of child learning
+- Developed an assessment using Evidence-Centered Design (ECD) to use in addition to a standardized measure of child learning

-After a series of pilot studies conducted over two years, NGPS was evaluated via an implementation study involving 20 classrooms from preschool programs serving predominantly low-income families.
-Results are forthcoming.
+- Evaluated the program in an implementation study involving 20 classrooms from preschool programs serving predominantly low-income families